keleko34/Konnekt/README.md

 ### Gulp tools

-There are 3 main tools for working with konnekt components when using the [K_Tasks](https://github.com/keleko34/k_tasks) module.
+There are 3 main tools for working with konnekt components the built in cli commands.

 Each command has built in prompts in cmd that are easy to follow, You can also use shorthand to skip the prompts

-1. Create Tool `gulp create` (select component option)
+1. Create Tool `gulp create` (used fo rcreating components)
-2. Build Tool `gulp build` (select component option)
+2. Build Tool `gulp build` (used for building components to different environments)
 3. Local Server `gulp server` (used for easy local environment testing)

 Shorthand example: `gulp server --port=8080 --root=(folderpath or . for local directory)`